SudhirRajput5/git_tutorial/README.md

 adding txt for commit 1

-Adding txt for conflict 2
+addinn txt for commit 2